-How do I know my skins pH is balanced and my barrier is intact?
+How do I know if my skin’s pH is balanced?

 Yours in beauty,